ds4dm/ecole/docs/discussion/theory.rst

 .. note::

-    The choice of having deterministic rewards :math:`r_t = R(s_t)` is arbitrary here, in order to best fit the Ecole API.
-Note that it is not a restrictive choice though, as any MDP with stochastic rewards :math:`r_t \sim p_\textit{reward}(r_t|s_{t-1},a_{t-1},s_{t})`
+    Having deterministic rewards :math:`r_t = R(s_t)` is an arbitrary choice here, in order to best fit the Ecole API.
+It is not restrictive though, as any MDP with stochastic rewards
+    :math:`r_t \sim p_\textit{reward}(r_t|s_{t-1},a_{t-1},s_{t})`
     can be converted into an equivalent MDP with deterministic ones, by considering the reward as part of the state.